isobelcochrane938/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you will become a valuable asset to any team or organization.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
 Practice debugging and refactoring code, which will help you identify and fix errors more efficiently.
 Finally, remember that code is a living document, constantly evolving and improving.
 Be open to feedback and suggestions, but also have the confidence to trust your own instincts and judgment.

+# 2024-02-29
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to the idea that clear, concise code which can be easily understood and maintained is often more valuable than complex, intricate solutions.
+Strive for readable and modular designs that solve problems effectively without unnecessary complexity.
+It also emphasizes the importance of keeping in mind future developers who may inherit your codebase; they'll appreciate simplicity as much as elegance."

+Remember, every line of code you write is a liability unless it's absolutely necessary or adds significant value.
+Keep it simple, keep it maintainable, and always aim to improve readability and scalability.